 Since its inception in 1983, more than 1.3 million educators have been trained in the Project WILD curriculum.
 Project WILD curriculum materials adhere to strict efforts for balance and objectivity and are backed by sound educational practices and theory.
 The Project WILD curriculum has been field tested on multiple occasions, and there are over 40 studies demonstrating its effectiveness in student learning.
 Click on the yellow button below to go to the National Project WILD website to read about evaluation materials.

-In addition to educator workshops, workshops are also held to train facilitators.
+In addition to educator workshops, once a year, a train-the-trainer facilitator workshop is held.
 Facilitators are a core group of volunteer educators that are qualified to lead Project WILD workshops.
-People who attend the Facilitator Workshop learn tips for successfully conducting their own Educator Workshops.
-Facilitators receive all the resources needed to plan and conduct their workshops, plus ideas for making their workshops fun and relevant.
+Educators who attend the Facilitator Workshop learn tips for successfully conducting their own workshops.
+Facilitators will receive all the resources needed to plan and conduct their workshops, plus ideas for making their workshops fun and relevant.
 To see a list of Facilitator materials, please click here.